 Queen Anne’s War was the second in a series of French and Indian Wars fought in the Thirteen American Colonies over control of the North American continent between 1702 and 1713.
-Occurring during the reign of Queen Anne in Great Britain, it was contemporaneous with the War of the Spanish Succession in Europe, which was fought to prevent the union of the French and Spanish thrones following the death of King Charles II of Spain.
+Occurring during the reign of Queen Anne in Great Britain, it was contemporary with the War of the Spanish Succession in Europe, which was fought to prevent the union of the French and Spanish thrones following the death of King Charles II of Spain.

 Further afield, French colonists and the Wabanaki Confederacy sought to thwart New England’s expansion into Acadia, whose border New France defined as the Kennebec River in southern Maine.
 They executed raids in the Province of Massachusetts Bay which included Maine.
-In 1704 the French and their Indian allies attacked a British colony in Deerfield, Massachusetts during which an estimated 112 people were taken captive and nearly 50 people were killed.
+In 1704 the French and their Indian allies attacked a British colony in Deerfield, Massachusetts, during which an estimated 112 people were taken captive and nearly 50 people were killed.
 It was one of the bloodiest attacks in Queen Anne’s War.
 Of those taken captive, 17 more died as they made their way to Canada.

 In 1708 the French attacked and razed Havenhill, Massachusetts.

-In 1709 the French were greatly concerned that their current fort would not protect them from the looming Englishmen and their allies, so they built Fort Chambley, a fort made of stone near to the Richelieu River in Quebec.
+In 1709 the French were greatly concerned that their current fort would not protect them from the looming Englishmen and their allies, so they built Fort Chambley, a fort made of stone near the Richelieu River in Quebec.

 In 1712 the battles between the English, the French and the Spanish, and their Native American allies ceased due to peace negotiations taking place in Europe.
-Finally, in 1713, the Treaty of Utrecht was signed, bringing an official end to both Queen Anne’s War and the War of Spanish Succession in Europe.
+Finally, in 1713, the Treaty of Utrecht was signed, bringing an official end to Queen Anne’s War and the War of Spanish Succession in Europe.